hassanazam/python-patterns/README.md

         - Singleton: This pattern restrict the number of instance of a class to one object.
         - Factory: It provides an a way to create objects without exposing object creation logic.
+        - Builder: It eases the process of creating a complex object, by combining different simple             objects in a specifc pattern.
+Builder class buils the final object.
+Builder                 class is independent of other objects.

     - Structural
     - Behavioral